vrodriguezf/mlchaos/README.md

 > Note: This is meant to be deployed in a system with at least one GPU.
 If your system does not have any, you'll have to change the previous ``docker-compose`` command to: ``docker-compose -f docker-compose-cpu.yml up -d --build``

+Finally, to get the access token for JupyterLab, execute `docker-compose logs jupyter` and copy-paste the token that will be prompted as part of the container logs.